mjoras/trone/draft-thoji-scone-trone-protocol.md

 Average Window, expressed in milliseconds is used to indicate the period over which a bitrate might be enforced.

-## Enpoint Processing of TRONE Packets
+## Endpoint Processing of TRONE Packets

 Processing a TRONE packet involves reading the value from the Rate Signal field.
 However, this value MUST NOT be used unless another packet from the same